 Port Town Publishing: Tell us a little about yourself.
 Where you live, your occupation, your family etc.

 Mary Ann: I live in East Tennessee surrounded by some of the most beautiful country you'd ever want to see.
 I retired from office work in 2002 and for the first time in my life I'm doing what I want to do.
 My mantra is: "If it ain't fun--don't do it."
 Most of my friends are writers and my days are filled with book club meetings, writer's groups, book signings, readings--anything to do with writing.
-I have one son who is (as the dedication says in "Surrey Square") the world's coolest dude.
-My oldest son was killed in a motorcycle accident in 1998, but the world didn't stop turning, so I got out of bed and went back to work.
+I have one son who is (as I say in the dedication of "Surrey Square") the world's coolest dude.
+My oldest son was killed in a motorcycle accident in 1998.
+It was a time of tragedy but the world didn't stop turning, so I hauled myself out of bed, showered and dressed and went back to work.
 I have three lovely and gracious granddaughters.

 Port Town: How did you go about becoming published and how long did it take?

 Mary Ann: I started my first book "Remember Me With Love" in the early 80's.
 I worked on it off and on for five years and thought it was finished.
 It was--the first draft.
 After several more years of rewriting, polishing, tightening, all the things you do to rough text, I sent it out and got a truckload of rejections.
 Finally Southwest Publishing of Arizona and Barbara Sue DeBolt accepted it.
 I loved working with a small press.
-Plus, in 1995 the novel won the publisher's Golden Book Award for suspense (which seems to be my favorite thing to write) and I went to Mesa, Arizona to the awards dinner, met the publisher and several of her authors.
-After the book was out of print for more than ten years, I asked Jean Hackensmith at Port Town Publishing if she'd consider re-issuing it.
-And she has just released it.
-When I finished "Surrey Square."
-I watched Port Town's website for the announcement: "We're Now Accepting New Manuscripts."
-I sent it in, Jean took it right away, and she has been a joy to work with.
+In 1995 the novel won the publisher's Golden Book Award for suspense (which seems to be my favorite thing to write) and I went to Mesa, Arizona to the awards dinner, met the publisher and several of her authors.
+Then the book was out of print for more than ten years.
+Jean Hackensmith at Port Town Publishing had just published "Surrey Square" to good reviews so I asked if she would consider re-issuing "Remember Me With Love."
+She agreed and it has just been released.
+Jean has been a joy to work with.
 Everything zips back and forth in emails.
-Quite remarkable, this internet voodoo business.
+Quite remarkable, this Internet voodoo business.
 Not like when Barbara Sue and I were doing "Remember Me..."
-Back then everything went by smail mail and I wonder now how we ever got anything done.
-Good bless small presses!
+Back then everything went by snail mail and I wonder now how we ever got anything done.
+God bless small presses!

 Port Town: How did you come up with the idea for "Remember Me With Love" and "Surrey Square"?

 Mary Ann: "Remember Me With Love" streaked across my brain in a flash.
 Jonathan Ames was sort of pattered after a rather weird man who used to come into my office.
-I was always afraid the would ask me out and I probably would've gone just to break the monotony of my life.
-I woke up on Saturday morning and lay there thinking about him: what if he asked me out and I ended up marrying him (he had tons of money) and then he got killed and I was charged with his murder?
+I was always afraid he would ask me out on a date and I probably would've gone just to break the monotony of my life.
+I woke up on a Saturday morning and lay there thinking about him: what if he asked me out and I ended up marrying him (he had tons of money) and then he got killed and I was charged with his murder?
 So, there it was.
-I had the beginning and the end, and all I had to do was cobble together 50,000 or so words to tie the whole thing together.
+I had the beginning and the end of a novel, and all I had to do was cobble together 60,000 or so words to tie the whole thing together.
 And this time, when I started typing, my characters moved and spoke and misbehaved and I had a hard time keeping up with them.
 As for "Surrey Square" (which won a 2007 IPPY award) I haven't the faintest idea how it came about.
 I think it's probably the best thing I've done and I put everything I knew about writing fiction into that book.
 Isn't it strange that I can't remember now where the idea came from?

 Port Town: What audience do you anticipate for your books?